 Many scholars believe that Job is the oldest book in the Bible, yet notice how Job did the very things that God expects all of us to do.
-At the final Judgement the righteous will hear the King say: "I was an hungered, and ye gave me meat: I was thirsty and ye gave me drink: I was a stranger, and ye took me in: Naked, and ye clothed me: I was sick and ye visited me: I was in prison and ye came unto me" (Matt.
+At the Judgement the righteous will hear the King say: "I was an hungered, and ye gave me meat: I was thirsty and ye gave me drink: I was a stranger, and ye took me in: Naked, and ye clothed me: I was sick and ye visited me: I was in prison and ye came unto me" (Matt.
 25:35, 36).
 Jesus explained that when we have shown such kindness to the "least of these my brethren" He will consider that we have done it unto Him (Matt.
 25:40).

-While there are certain dangers associated with riches, Job was still a good man.
-Moreover, Job was not the only rich person to be honored by God.
-Please consider:
+While there are certain dangers associated with riches, Job was not the only rich person to be honored by God, and obedient to His will.

-Joanna, the wife of Herod's steward was apparently a woman of wealth.
+- Joanna, the wife of Herod's steward was apparently a woman of wealth.
 She followed Jesus with Mary Magdalene, Susanna, and many others and supported His ministry (Lk.
-8:2, 3).

-- Jesus ate the Passover in a large upper room (Mk.
+8:2, 3). - Jesus ate the Passover in a large upper room (Mk.
 14:15; Lk.
 22:12).
 This is possibly the same upper room large enough to accommodate 120 disciples (Acts 1:13 15).
 It is also possibly the same house owned by Mary the mother of John Mark (Acts 12:12, 13).
 Note that Mary apparently did not sell this property as others did (Acts 4:34).
-Note also that she was rich enough, not only to own such a large house, but also to have a servant girl. - Joseph of Arimathaea was both a rich man and a disciple of Jesus (Matt.
+Note also that she was rich enough, not only to own such a large house but also to have a servant girl. - Joseph of Arimathaea was both a rich man and a disciple of Jesus (Matt.
 27:57).
 He was apparently so well know that Pilate permitted him to take the body of Jesus and bury it in his own tomb.
-Being buried with the rich fulfilled an ancient prophecy made by Isaiah (Is.
-53:9). - Joses sold a piece of property so valuable that when he gave the money to the Apostles they changed his name to Barnabas which means "Son of Encouragement" (Acts 4:36, 37). - These are just a few examples that prove you can be rich and godly at the same time!
+Being buried with the rich fulfilled a prophecy made by Isaiah (Is.
+53:9). - Joses sold a piece of property so valuable that when he gave the money to the Apostles they changed his name to Barnabas (Son of Encouragement) (Acts 4:36, 37)